michaelboyles/formula/docs/src/content/docs/guides/array-fields.md

 ceremony.
 Since `form("myArray")` is a reference to a slice of form state, it isn't an array that can be mapped over itself.

-`form("myArray").getValue()` would give you a snapshot that could be mapped over, but it has no reactivity.
+`form("myArray").getData()` would give you a snapshot that could be mapped over, but it has no reactivity.
 Your component won't rerender when the elements change.

 For that reason, there are two special ways of iterating over an array's elements: